If this was your last batch of pancakes in life, you'd be happy you chose these!!

 3 cups buttermilk

-4 tablespoons unsalted butter, melted, plus 1/2 teaspoon for griddle
+4 tablespoons unsalted butter, melted, plus 1/2 teaspoon for

 1 cup fresh blueberries (optional)